mochi-hpc/mofka/docs/usage/producer.rst

   and send RPCs whenever the user code blocks on a Mofka Future.

-* **Batch size**: the batch size is the number of events to batch together before the batch is sent to the target partition. :code:`mofka::BatchSize::Adaptive()` can be used to tell the producer to adapt the batch size at run time: the producer will aim to send batches as soon as possible but will increase the batch size if the server is not responding fast enough.
+* **Batch size**: the batch size is the number of events to batch together before the batch is sent to the target partition. :code:`mofka::BatchSize::Adaptive()` (:code:`AdaptiveBatchSize` in Python) can be used to tell the producer to adapt the batch size at run time: the producer will aim to send batches as soon as possible but will increase the batch size if the server is not responding fast enough.

-* **Ordering**: because the producer runs the validator, partition selector, and serializer in user-level threads posted to the thread pool, one could imagine an application posting event A then event B, but event A takes more time being validated than event B and event B ends up in the batch before event A. :code:`mofka::Ordering::Loose` allows this behavior.
+* **Ordering**: because the producer runs the validator, partition selector, and serializer in user-level threads posted to the thread pool, one could imagine an application posting event A then event B, but event A takes more time being validated than event B and event B ends up in the batch before event A. :code:`mofka::Ordering::Loose` (:code:`Ordering.Loose` in Python) allows this behavior.
-  :code:`mofka::Ordering::Strict` forces events that target the same batch to be added to the batch in the same order they were produced by the application.
+  :code:`mofka::Ordering::Strict` (:code:`Ordering.Strict`) forces events that target the same batch to be added to the batch in the same order they were produced by the application.
   This constraint may limit parallelism opportunities in the producer and should be used only if necessary.

 Producing events